Saving Money on a Rental Home

 Rent eats up a lot of money — just living in a place can be really expensive.
 Saving money on a rental is hard, but putting in the effort can really pay off for you.
 Here are some ways to help you cut back.

 Keeping rent down

-- Choose your location carefully: The location is the main factor in how much a place costs.
-Before choosing an expensive place, check other, cheaper locations that are still near where you want to be.
+- Choose your location carefully: Location is the main factor in how much a home costs.
+Before choosing an expensive place based on where it is, explore options in less expensive areas that are still near where you want to be.

 - Keep utility costs down: This can take many forms.
 Negotiate a cheaper cable bill.
 Cut cable entirely.
 Make sure you don’t spend so much money on heat/air conditioning.
 However you do it, utilities are one of the larger expenses, so anything to knock them down is going to help a lot.

-- Get Renters Insurance: Yes, this is going to cost you money over the short term.
+- Get renters insurance: Yes, this is going to cost you money over the short term.
 But if the worst case happens, such as flooding, a fire, burglary, etc., you’ll be glad you paid for this, rather than having to pay to replace everything that was damaged or lost yourself.

 Just saving money isn’t always the best approach to keeping things affordable.

-- See if your building offers referral bonuses: Many places offer bonuses, taken off of your rent, for referring a new tenant.
+- See if your building offers referral bonuses: Many places offer monetary bonuses, taken off of your rent, for referring a new tenant.
 If you know anyone who might want to live where you do, referring them can save you a good amount of money.

 It's not easy saving money on a rental home, but there are always things you can do to make a difference.
-This is just a starting point.